-Competency Framework for Lecturer (Contract Type B) Roles at University of Galway
+Competency Framework for Lecturer (Contract Type A) Roles at University of Galway

-Academic Excellence Leadership Excellence Organisational Excellence CORE • Excellence in Research The Lecturer (Contract Type B) furthers their discipline and contributes to the body of knowledge in their area through planning, carrying out and publishing/ disseminating their own high quality research, building and leading research groups and providing supervision and support for postgraduate students to enable them to produce quality research.
-They keep up to date with relevant developments in their field and network and collaborate with others, both internally and externally, to optimise the value and relevance of the research being produced and to maximise the School's/Discipline's ability to attract research funding.
-CORE • Personal Effectiveness The Lecturer (Contract Type B)is enthusiastic about their discipline and is committed to making their best personal contribution through employing excellent planning and organising, communication and decision making skills to achieve their goals and through working hard and being flexible in order to meet the multiple and changing demands of the Lecturer (Contract Type B) role.
-CAPACITY TO DEVELOP • Strategy & Vision The Lecturer (Contract Type B)should contribute to the strategic development of the discipline by developing a strong awareness of the wider environment, how the discipline is developing and how the School/Discipline can develop in the long term to optimise its contribution.
-He /She must have the ability to make a strong case for the development of new programmes or engaging in joint programmes or collaborations that they feel will add long term value to the School/Discipline.
-CORE • Excellence in Teaching The Lecturer (Contract Type B) develops and delivers quality teaching programmes which engage and inspire students at all levels and maximises their learning.
-They are confident in using a range of teaching techniques, are open to innovations in teaching and are focused on continually developing their own teaching skills.
-CAPACITY TO DEVELOP • Leading Others The Lecturer (Contract Type B) must work well with others, providing leadership and direction to students, colleagues and support staff in relation to projects or areas of work that they are leading on.
-They effectively encourage, support and manage the contributions of others to deliver results for the discipline and to ensure that high standards are met.
-DEVELOPING Collegiate & Community Contribution The Lecturer (Contract Type B) values and engages in a collegiate approach to working with others, within their own discipline, school and university and also within the wider external community.
-S/he actively seeks to build effective networks and is willing to contribute their time and expertise to a range of broader university wide or community projects.
+Academic Excellence Leadership Excellence Organisational Excellence CORE • Excellence in Teaching The Lecturer (Contract Type A) develops and delivers quality modules and courses which engage and inspire students at all levels towards deriving optimal benefit from their programmes of study.
+He/she is confident in using a range of teaching techniques, maintains currency with pedagogical developments and innovations in teaching in their discipline and is focused on continually developing her/his own teaching skills.
+CORE • Personal Effectiveness The Lecturer (Contract Type A) is committed to her/his discipline and to making a high quality contribution through employing excellent planning, organising, communication and decision making skills to achieve their goals and in exercising flexibility in order to meet the multiple and changing requirements of the Lecturer (Contract Type A) role.
+CAPACITY TO DEVELOP • Strategy & Vision The Lecturer (Contract Type A) should contribute to the strategic development of the discipline through an awareness of the wider educational environment, maintaining currency with developments in the discipline and how the School/Discipline can develop in the long term to optimise its contribution to the University's programmes.
+He/she must have the ability to develop proposals for the development of new modules and courses and engage in interdisciplinary initiatives towards the development of the School/Discipline.
+CORE Excellence in Associated Research The Lecturer (Contract Type A) keeps up to date with research developments in her/his field and incorporates same into teaching as appropriate.
+He/she engages in the scholarship of teaching.
+CAPACITY TO DEVELOP • Leading Others The Lecturer (Contract Type A) must work well with others, providing leadership and direction to students and colleagues in relation to projects or areas of work that they are leading on.
+In such instances they effectively encourage, support and manage the contributions of others to deliver a project/programme of work to a high level.
+DEVELOPING Collegiate & Community Contribution The Lecturer (Contract Type A) values and engages in a collegiate approach to working with others, within their own discipline, School, College and University and also within the wider external community.
+He/she actively seeks to build effective networks and is willing to contribute their time and expertise to University projects.

-Competencies for Lecturer (Contract Type B) in University of Galway
+Competencies for Lecturer (Contract Type A) Role in University of Galway